jscottbranson/rippled-livenet-monitor/README.md

 As this tool is used to monitor the live network, it is not really useful for monitoring reporting mode/Clio servers.

 ## Warning
 This is an early stage project, so expect problems.
-For example, asyncio does not clean up neatly when exiting using a keyboard interrupt.
 This monitoring tool is not intended for solo use in a production environment - please use redundant monitoring for mission-critical infrastructure.
+No one who contributed to this code is responsible for your servers.

+By running this code, you agree the code author(s) are not liable for missed notifications or other issues, including, but not limited to, those arising from errors in the code.

 Be cautious when using webhooks, as messages may be lost due to rate limiting or other factors.